-Important Note: We will inform you (the account owner/practice principal) of a client payment dispute via email before taking any action (e.g. submitting evidence to the bank in your behalf).
+Important Note: We will inform you (the account owner/practice principal) of a client payment dispute via the email you used during sign-up before taking any action (e.g. submitting evidence to the bank in your behalf).

 A ‘disputed transaction’ can arise for a variety of reasons.
 The most common types of disputed transactions include fraudulent transactions, unrecognised transactions, unauthorised transactions, duplicate processing, and recurring transactions.

 Avoiding Payment Disputes by your Clients

 Disputes are a very rare occurrence, but there are a few things you can do to decrease your chances of a client disputing a payment made by you:

 Ensure your payment descriptor clearly identifies your business.
 You are limited to 16 characters, so consider this when selecting a payment descriptor if you have a long business name.